sreerag2460/siprix-voip-example/siprix_voip_sdk/example/README.md

       * Configure Xcode for First Use
             Open iOS project in Xcode:

                   open ios/Runner.xcworkspace (you can see ios folder inside siprix_voip_sdk/example folder.
-Right click and open in xcode)ß
+Right click and open in xcode)
             Then:

                   Go to Runner → Signing & Capabilities tab